Kkobarii/Book-My-Escape/README.md

 ## Data layer

 - Custom Database client for basic CRUD operations.
-- Everything is made using reflection - very nice.
+- Everything is made using reflection - very nice and reusable.

 ## Desktop application